Richard Corliss: Career

-Lolita, Corliss's third book, was a study of Vladimir Nabokov's book and Stanley Kubrick's film.
-Later Corliss has written an introductory essay for Crouching Tiger, Hidden Dragon: A Portrait of the Ang Lee Film.
+Lolita, Corliss's third book, was a study of Vladimir Nabokov's novel and Stanley Kubrick's film.
+Later Corliss wrote an introductory essay for Crouching Tiger, Hidden Dragon: A Portrait of the Ang Lee Film.

-Corliss also admired the Pixar movies, including listing Finding Nemo as one of his and fellow Time critic Richard Schickel's 100 all-time greatest movies.
-With recent Pixar releases Cars and Ratatouille Corliss had access into the studio's inner workings.
-Pixar director Brad Bird has said of critics in general that he has "got nothing against critics."
-He also that he had "done very well with them, over the years."

-In addition to writing for Time, Corliss had a lengthy association with Film Comment magazine, serving as its editor from 1970 to 1990.
-Corliss covered movies for the magazine and for time.com simultaneously.
-Corliss along with Martin Scorsese first came up with the idea for the issue on "guilty pleasures".
+Corliss admired animation, particulalry Pixar.
+With the release of Ratatouille, Corliss had access to the studio's inner workings.
+Pixar director Brad Bird said that he has "got nothing against critics" and that he had "done very well with them, over the years."
+Corliss and Martin Scorsese first came up with the idea for the issue on "guilty pleasures".

-Corliss along with Richard Schickel made a 100 Greatest movies list.
-Corliss alone created lists of the 25 greatest villains, the 25 best horror films, and the 25 most important films on race.
+Corliss and Richard Schickel made Times All-Time 100 Movies list.
+Corliss created lists of the 25 greatest villains, the 25 best horror films and the 25 most important films on race.
 In addition Corliss was on the 2001 jury for AFI's 100 Greatest movies list.
-In a 1993 Time magazine movie review of The Crying Game, Corliss subtly gave away the spoiler of the film, by spelling it out with the first letters of each paragraph of his review.

 In the 2012 Sight & Sound poll, Corliss cast votes for Chungking Express, Citizen Kane, Historie(s) du Cinema, The Lady Eve, Mouchette, Pyaasa, The Searchers, The Seventh Seal and WALL-E.